Krishnkumar542/ML_Naive_Bayes_Classifier/README.md

 - Petal width in cm
 - Species

-Let’s use this standard iris dataset to predict the Species of the flower using 4 different features: sepal length, sepal width, petal length, and petal width.
+Let’s use this standard iris dataset to predict the 3 different species of the flowers using 4 different features: sepal length, sepal width, petal length, and petal width.
+The aim of this model was to predict the type of Iris flower based on the dimensions of their sepals and petals.
 This data is work well with the Gaussian Naive Bayes classifier with an accuracy of 95%.

 Initially, we divided the datasets into training (keeping 70% data for training purposes) and test data (the rest 30% data for testing purposes).
 After that most important thing is to check which type of classification model work well this dataset.
 There are three types of Naive Bayes Classifications:
 1. Gaussian Naive Bayes